lingondricka2/Randomize_ComfyScript/README.md

 ## About The Project
 The infinite monkey method of creating your perfect workflow for ComfyUI.
 My first project and it's a work in progress so keep expectations low.
-As it is now the yaml file can be confusing and a pain to edit, probably should have some experience with python/yaml and patience.
+As it is now the yaml file can be confusing and a pain to edit, you probably should have some experience with python/yaml and patience.

 So what are the advantages of using this over the web-ui?
 I know a lot of randomizing can be done in the web-ui, but probably not everything that is done here, haven't tried it myself though.
 One big advantage is that the resulting workflow is a lot cleaner using this script.
 Another advantage for me at least is better memory management, I can merge 6 checkpoints no problem where as in the web-ui it would have crashed my computer.